Dover resident Sean P.M. Christiansen has won a seat on the Capital School District Board of Education.

 "I think if you put the board members in a room with 50 other people, I don't think the district teachers could actually pick them all out," he said.

-Page 2 of 2 - To learn more about what goes on in each school Christiansen said has told District Superintendent Dr. Michael Thomas he wants to go into each school and find out what's going on with everyone, from administrators to teachers to custodians.
+To learn more about what goes on in each school Christiansen said has told District Superintendent Dr. Michael Thomas he wants to go into each school and find out what's going on with everyone, from administrators to teachers to custodians.

 Of the board's working relationship with Thomas, Christiansen noted there have been differences.